-2.1-Competent authorities should ensure that in a stressed scenario used for ICAAP purposes capital is negatively affected as the result, e.g., of credit rating migrations, reduction of net interest margins, or trading losses.
-Competent authorities should have access to the details of the institution's main assumptions and risk drivers and should challenge these, also based on supervisory stress tests, as specified in Title 12 of these Internal control framework

-122. In line with the EBA Guidelines on internal governance.

-123. In their reviews of stress tests for ICAAP and ILAAP purposes competent authorities should made a combined assessment of impact of stress tests outcomes on capital and liquidity needs, as well as on other relevant regulatory requirements.
-To that end, competent authorities should assess whether the institution is able to maintain the applicable TSCR, at all times, in an adverse scenario and has an-identified a set of management actions to address any potential breaches of TSCR.
+- 122. Competent authorities should ensure that in a stress scenario used for ICAAP purposes the capital ratio is negatively affected as the result of, for example, credit rating migrations, a reduction in net interest margins or trading losses.
+Competent authorities should have access to the details of the institution's main assumptions and risk drivers and should challenge these, also based on supervisory stress tests, as specified in Title 12 of these guidelines. - 123.
+In their reviews of stress tests for ICAAP and ILAAP purposes, competent authorities should carry out a combined assessment of the impact of stress test outcomes on capital and liquidity needs, as well as on other relevant regulatory requirements.
+To that end, competent authorities should assess whether the institution is able to maintain the applicable TSCR, at all times, in an adverse scenario and if it has identified a set of management actions to address any potential breaches of TSCR. - 124.

-107.124.
 Competent authorities should duly challenge the scenarios, assumptions, and methodologies used by an institution.
-When challenging scenarios, assumptions, and outcomes of institutions' stress tests done for ICAAP and ILAAP purposes, competent authorities should use, where appropriate internal control framework.
-As a minimum, this assessment should include:, the outcomes, scenarios and assumptions used in the supervisory stress tests, including relevant regional stress test exercises done by various authorities, including the EBA, IMF, and ESCB/ESRB, as well the qualitative assessment as specified above, to determine the extent to which reliance can be placed on the institution's stress testing programme and respective outcomes.

-. the extent to which the institution has an internal control framework with established independent control functions operating within a clear decisionmaking process with a clear allocation of responsibilities for implementation of the framework and its components:

-whether the internal control framework is implemented in all areas of the institution, with business and support units being responsible in the first instance for establishing and maintaining adequate internal control policies and procedures;

-125. If competent authorities identify deficiencies in the design of the scenarios or assumptions used by institutions, competent authorities may require from institutions to re-run stress tests, or some specific parts of the stress testing programme, based on the supervisory prescribed or anchor scenario or assumptions.

-- 126. Competent authorities should also consider the impact of stress tests on the institution's leverage ratio as well as eligible liabilities held for the purposes of minimum requirements for eligible liabilities (MREL) as referred to in Directive 204/59/EU. - 127.
-In the assessment of stress testing results, competent authorities should also consider all known future regulatory changes affecting institutions within the scope and time horizon of the stress test exercise.
-Likewise competent authorities should also consider all known changes in future capital requirements (e.g. fully loaded assessments) when assessing the stress-test results and business model viability.
+When challenging scenarios, assumptions, and the outcomes of institutions' stress tests done for ICAAP and ILAAP purposes, competent authorities should use, where appropriate, the outcomes, scenarios and assumptions from supervisory stress tests, including relevant regional stress test exercises done by various authorities, such as the EBA, the IMF and the ESCB/ESRB, as well the qualitative assessment as specified above, to determine the extent to which the institution's stress testing programme and its outcomes can be relied on. - 125.
+If competent authorities identify deficiencies in the design of the scenarios or assumptions used by institutions, they may require institutions to re-run their stress tests, or some specific parts of the stress testing programme using modified assumptions provided by the competent authorities, or specific prescribed scenarios (e.g. the anchor scenarios defined in the EBA Guidelines on institutions' stress testing). - 126.
+Competent authorities should also consider the impact of stress tests on an institution's leverage ratio, as well as its eligible liabilities held for the purposes of minimum requirements for eligible liabilities (MREL) as referred to in Directive 204/59/EU. - 127.
+In the assessment of stress test results, competent authorities should also consider all known future regulatory changes affecting institutions within the scope and time horizon of the stress test exercise.
+Likewise, competent authorities should also consider all known changes in future capital requirements (e.g. fully loaded assessments) when assessing stress test results and business model viability.

-5.7.4 New product and significant changes
+5.7.4 New products and significant changes